-- 1: Grab the clipboard that matches the colour of the Theatre Doors. - 2: Go to the empty bed space in that colour. - 3.
+- 1. Be aware of which procedure room the patient is returning from. - 2.
+Go to the empty bed space in that colour. - 3.
 Receive the Handover from the Patient Assist Nurse - 4.
 Do a Patient Assessment Vital Signs, Colour, O2 Supplement, Level of Sedation